Northern Outdoors’ Response to COVID-19

 Northern Outdoors worked closely with rafting outfitters in Maine and across the nation early in 2020 to establish precautions to ensure we kept guests and team members safe during the whitewater rafting trip.
 These guidelines were approved by the State of Maine, and enabled us to run a successful, fun, and healthy summer of whitewater rafting trips on the Kennebec, Dead, and Penobscot Rivers.
-Guidelines have evolved (and will continue to do so), and Northern Outdoors will continue to follow all state and CDC guidance and mandates.
-We are confident in our team’s ability to provide you with life changing adventure, regardless of the circumstances.
-Here’s the current plan for Summer 2021:
+Guidelines have evolved, and Northern Outdoors will continue to follow all state and CDC guidance and mandates.

 Additional Cleaning and Sanitization Practices

-Maintaining a safe and healthy environment has always been important to us, but we will continue practices from summer 2020 including daily sanitization of paddles, life jackets, helmets, vehicles, tables, etc. Gloves, masks, and distancing measures will be required of all staff according to state mandates.
+Maintaining a safe and healthy environment has always been important to us.
+Daily sanitization of paddles, life jackets, helmets, vehicles, tables, etc will continue.
+Gloves, masks, and distancing measures will be required of all staff according to state mandates.

 Riverside Lunches and Meal prep

 Rafter Participation Requirements

 We ask each visitor to self-check for signs and symptoms of COVID-19 prior to arrival and sign a participation agreement.
 It is recommended that people who are not fully vaccinated wear a face covering when traveling on the bus

 More than anything, research shows that being in the open air is one of the safest places to be right now!
 Sunlight is a natural disinfectant, and with the wide open spaces of being outdoors, physical distancing is easy peasy.